sdroege/gst-plugin-rs/tutorial/tutorial-2.md

             // If the clock ID was unscheduled, unlock() was called
-            // and we should return Flushing immediately. if res == gst::ClockReturn::Unscheduled {
+            // and we should return Flushing immediately. if res == Err(gst::ClockError::Unscheduled) {
                 gst::debug!(CAT, imp: self, "Flushing");
-                return Err(gst::FlowReturn::Flushing);
+                return Err(gst::FlowError::Flushing);
             }
 ```

 The important part in this code is that we first have to check if we are already supposed to unlock, before even starting to wait.
 Otherwise we would start waiting without anybody ever being able to unlock.
 Then we need to store the clock id in the struct and make sure to drop the mutex guard so that the `unlock` function can take it again for unscheduling the clock ID.
-And once waiting is done, we need to remove the clock id from the struct again and in case of `ClockReturn::Unscheduled` we directly return `FlowReturn::Flushing` instead of the error.
+And once waiting is done, we need to remove the clock id from the struct again and in case of `ClockError::Unscheduled` we directly return `Err(gst::FlowError::Flushing)` instead.

 Similarly when using other blocking APIs it is important that they are woken up in a similar way when `unlock` is called.
 Otherwise the application developer's and thus user experience will be far from ideal.

 ### Seeking

-As a last feature we implement seeking on our source element.
+As the last feature we implement seeking on our source element.
 In our case that only means that we have to update the `sample_offset` and `sample_stop` fields accordingly, other sources might have to do more work than that.

 Seeking is implemented in the `BaseSrc::do_seek` virtual method, and signalling whether we can actually seek in the `is_seekable` virtual method.